elenamongelli/SimCorpInterview/README.md

 - nonLatin.txt: few sentences using non-Latin chars.
 - performanceBenchmark.txt: a large file of 11.6 MB used to roughly compare performances between the Scala and C# implementations.

 A note on regex discrepancy, I tried different regex expression in Scala to find one that can effectively match non-Latin chars, as it's happening for C#, and succefully pass nonLatin.txt test.
-The words are correctly split but only non-Latin chars are changed into ã or â.
+The words are correctly split but only non-Latin chars are omitted.

 ## Time and Space complexity:
 Given n as the total number of words: